srijyothsna/nlp/README.md

+# Cluserting PubMed abstracts based on diseases using NLP

 #Introduction

 The application is built to retrieve the Pubmed abstracts for a list of PMIDs and cluster them into groups of different diseases.